ashm97/ashm97.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an Applied Mathematics PhD student at [Imperial College London](https://www.imperial.ac.uk/) working between the [Department of Infectious Disease](https://www.imperial.ac.uk/infectious-disease) and the [EPSRC Centre for Mathematics of Precision Healthcare](https://www.imperial.ac.uk/mathematics-precision-healthcare).
 I am a data scientist by training with a background in computer science, but I have just enough expertise in infectious disease and epidemiology to make some trouble.
 My [research](research) and broader interests are all around generating data-driven insight into disease, and in my PhD I am exploring [Antimicrobial Resistance](https://www.who.int/news-room/fact-sheets/detail/antimicrobial-resistance#:~:text=What%20is%20antimicrobial%20resistance%3F,spread%2C%20severe%20illness%20and%20death.)
-(AMR) using complex networks, [funded](funding) primarily by a [Medical Research Foundation](https://www.medicalresearchfoundation.org.uk/) scholarship in AMR Research.
+(AMR) using complex networks.

 ## Current research motivation